Insights, Benefits, and RTBs

-This is the second post in a series of three, in which we dig deeper on the brand key and its component.
-After having explored the meaning and the importance of Roots, Competitive Analysis and Targets, we set to discuss the “killer part” of the positioning statement: Insights, Benefits and RTBs (Reason to Believe).
-I refer to this set of component as killer part, because in my experience, when the positioning goes wrong, many of the root causes gravitate around this area.
-For example when the insights are not unique enough, the positioning is not really differentiating.
-Or when the insights are strong, but the benefits are not relevant, the positioning tastes just like a watered down cocktail.
-Finally when insights are strong, benefits are relevant, and Reasons to Believe are weak, consumers and customers tend to assume that the promise is not credible, the infamous “lipstick on a pig”.
-When this relevant set of the positioning is strong, the brand promise can withstand any competitive pressure in the marketplace.
+This is the second post in a series of three, in which we dig deeper into the brand key and its component.
+After exploring the meaning and the importance of Roots, Competitive Analysis, and Targets, we set to discuss the “killer part” of the positioning statement: Insights, Benefits, and RTBs (Reason to Believe).
+I refer to this set of components as the killer part, because in my experience, when the positioning goes wrong, many of the root causes gravitate around this area.
+For example, when the insights are not unique enough, the positioning is not differentiating.
+Or when the senses are vital, but the benefits are not relevant, the positioning tastes just like a watered-down cocktail.
+Finally, when senses are essential, benefits are applicable, and Reasons to Believe are weak, consumers and customers tend to assume that the promise is not credible, the infamous “lipstick on a pig.”
+When this relevant set of positioning is robust, the brand promise can withstand any competitive pressure in the marketplace.

-While this seems to be a very intuitive exercise, it is actually one of the biggest challenges of the brand positioning.
-First and foremost, because brand benefits are not product benefits and they are, too often, confused.
-And this is particularly true when a brand spans multiple categories, and multiple forms entail different functional benefits.
+While this seems to be a very intuitive exercise, it is one of the biggest challenges of brand positioning.
+First and foremost, brand benefits are not product benefits, and they are, too often, confused.
+And this is particularly true when a brand spans multiple categories, and numerous forms entail different functional benefits.

-In order to understand better, we have already made the point that we consider a three-levels-ladder of benefits: functional, emotional and societal.
-The first set delivers on what the brand functionally does for the consumers: a streaming service, distributes content, in a convenient way, easy to access, free of advertising interruptions.
-But it also allow for a family moment, a transition from parents to couple, an “us without the kids” moment for many parents with young children.
-The latter is the example of an emotional benefit.
+To understand better, we have already made the point that we consider a three-levels-ladder of benefits: functional, emotional, and societal.
+The first set delivers what the brand functionally does for the consumers: a streaming service conveniently distributes content, is easy to access, and is free of advertising interruptions.
+But it also allows for a family moment, a transition from parents to a couple, an “us without the kids” moment for many parents with young children.
+The latter is an example of an emotional benefit.
 But what is a societal benefit?
-With the increasing importance of purpose branding, brands are required to have a set of benefits that give back, and / or connect with society beyond a merely commercial scope.
+With the increasing importance of purpose branding, brands must have a set of benefits that give back and connect with society beyond a merely commercial scope.

 While the benefits represent the promise of a brand, the RTB is the component ensuring that consumers and partners find that promise credible.
-In this day, at this time, it is safe to assume that consumers have a negative default mode on brand promises: many loves at first sight, and many more promises, flings and relationships, between brands and their consumers, have been broken by the brand’s over-promise and/or the product under-performance.
+In this day, at this time, it is safe to assume that consumers have a negative default mode on brand promises: many loves at first sight, and many more commitments, flings, and relationships between brands and their consumers have been broken by the brand’s over-promise and the product under-performance.
 So the RTB is the light in the darkness, which convinces consumers to have confidence in the brand.

-Of course the RTB is a dependent function of a benefit: so each benefit should have a RTB.
-Similar to benefits we then can segment the RTBs in three clusters: functional, emotional and societal.
+Of course, the RTB is a dependent function of a benefit: so each gift should have an RTB.
+Similar to benefits, we then can segment the RTBs into three clusters: functional, emotional, and societal.
 What makes a good RTB?
-Well it really depends on several factors: sometimes the roots of the brand are sufficient, like a denomination of origin for a wine, or the awards gained by a liquor brand.
-But sometimes it goes beyond that: in the case of Ferrari, the F1 track record of the Scuderia, is a strong RTB for Ferrari’s functional promises.
+It depends on several factors: sometimes, the brand’s roots are sufficient, as a denomination of origin for a bottle of wine or the awards gained by a liquor brand.
+But sometimes it goes beyond that: in the case of Ferrari, the F1 track record of the Scuderia is a strong RTB for Ferrari’s functional promises.
 Building a good RTB takes a long time, while suffices a faux-pass to undermine it (e.g., too many price promotions, sounds familiar?).
-This is why the RTB is the litmus test for the brand promise: for every benefit we should ensure a strong RTB, otherwise we should disregard the benefit, even if we think we can deliver on it.
+This is why the RTB is the litmus test for the brand promise: for every benefit, we should ensure a strong RTB.
+Otherwise, we should disregard the use, even if we think we can deliver on it.

-This concludes our second post on the Brand Key positioning framework, focusing on Insights, Benefits and RTBs, which are the key elements of the target/ brand love/ hate relationship.
+This concludes our second post on the Brand Key positioning framework, focusing on Insights, Benefits, and RTBs, the critical elements of the target/ brand love/ hate relationship.